Queensland Civil and Administrative Tribunal

 Where proceedings take place

-In Brisbane, QCAT’s proceedings are help in their office is in the CBD.
-Regional services are hosted in local magistrates courts.
+In Brisbane, QCAT’s proceedings are held in their CBD offices located at 259 Queen St. Regional services are hosted in local magistrates courts.

 You will be sent a letter advising when and where your proceeding will take place.
 If you are outside Brisbane, this is usually the magistrates court building where you lodged your application.